shycopney44/W_S5M3_Project/README.md

 - [x] You studied the [mock](https://bloominstituteoftechnology.github.io/W_U2_S5M3_module_project/).
 - [x] You loaded your app in `http://localhost:3003`.

 Awesome!
-As you complete your tasks, tests will start passing in the terminal.
-Make sure the rendered texts match the mock exactly. **Do not stop until all tests are in the green!**
+As you complete tasks, tests will start passing.

+**These tests are not exhaustive** but more like "smoke tests" that look for obvious breakage.
+Use your attention-to-detail skills to ensure that your site matches the look and behavior of the mock exactly.

-If you look inside the `frontend` folder you will notice it contains, among other assets, an `index.js` script.
-If you inspect the head element of the `index.html` document, you will find the script loading there.
+Inside the `frontend` folder there is, among other assets, an `index.js` script.
+If you inspect the head element of the `index.html` document, you will see the script loading there.

-**Let's discuss `index.js` and the tasks you need to complete inside that script.
+**Let's discuss `index.js` and the tasks you need to complete inside it.
 You are not allowed to modify any other files.**

-Have fun, and reach out to Staff members if you get too stuck!
+Have fun, and check out the Solution Video of this project, if you get too stuck!

 #### 👉 TASK 1 - Write a `buildNav` component that returns a nav